netdata/netdata/collectors/python.d.plugin/README-TEMPLATE.md

 - CATEGORY is one of the following: Web, Cloud, Data Store, Messaging (Queues), Monitoring Tools, Operating System, Application Instrumentation, Other
 - SUBCATEGORY could be Application, Metric type (e.g.)
 - PLUGIN_IDENTIFIER The first part of the directory the plugin is in. e.g. freeipmi, python.d etc.
+- REQUIREMENTS lists what's needed on the system on which netdata is installed, for the module to run.
-- DEPENDENCIES contains a one line description of what is needed outside of netdata for the plugin to work
+- DEPENDENCIES contains a one line description of what is needed on the system monitored by netdata, for the particular plugin to be able to collect metrics
 - URL_OR_SUBURL: If a full URL appears here, we will show it as is and also parse the path after the hash tag.
 If it's not a link format, we'll assume that we are given the path after the hash tag.
 _